The purposes and scope of GDPR

 The General Data Protection Regulation applies to processing of personal data that has some connection to the EU.
 It thus applies when the data controller or the data processor has a facility within the EU and processes personal data in conjunction with the operations and activities carried on there.
 Where the actual processing takes place is of no importance.
 The General Data Protection Regulation also applies to personal data processing that takes place when organisations that are not established within the EU offer goods and services to people resident within the Union or when such organisations monitor people's behaviour here.
 The last mentioned refers for example to tracking individuals' behaviour on the Internet to create customer profiles or similar.

-Exemptions concerning processing of personal data
+Exemptions concerning processing of personal data by natural persons

 Exemptions in the case of freedom of information and freedom of expression